carbon-design-system/carbon-website-archive/src/content/experimental/layout/layout.md

 ## Sizing Scale

 We provide a sizing scale for both fixed and fluid sizes.
 Use it to size content as well as negative space.
-Like a type scale, the sizing scale constrains the range of sizes to improve consistency and rhythm,while still allowing a wide range of sizes.
+Like a type scale, the sizing scale constrains the range of sizes to improve consistency and rhythm, while still allowing a wide range of sizes.

 To use it, first choose a fixed or fluid base unit, then multiply it in each dimension, applying aspect ratios as needed.